Cookiecutter shark: Human interactions

 A cookiecutter shark is caught on a longline near Hawaii; large spiracles are located behind the eyes.

 Favoring offshore waters and thus seldom encountered by humans, the cookiecutter shark is not considered dangerous because of its small size.
 However, it has been implicated in a few attacks on humans; in one case, a school of 30-cm (12 in) long fish with blunt snouts attacked an underwater photographer on an open-ocean dive.
 Similar reports have come from shipwreck survivors, of suffering small, clean, deep bites during the night.
 In March 2009, Maui resident Mike Spalding was bitten by a cookiecutter shark while swimming across the Alenuihaha Channel.
-Swimmer Eric Schall was bitten by a cookiecutter shark on March 31, 2019 while crossing the Kaiwi Channel, and suffered a large laceration to his stomach.
+Swimmer Eric Schall was bitten by a cookiecutter shark on March 31, 2019 while crossing the Kaiwi Channel, and suffered a large laceration to his abdomen.
 A second cookiecutter attack occurred in the same spot three weeks later: Isaiah Mojica was attempting the channel swim on April 6, 2019 as part of the Oceans Seven challenge when he was bitten on the left shoulder.
-A third person attempting to complete the swim was bitten in nearly the same area of the channel: Adherbal Treidler de Oliveira was attempting the swim on July 29, 2019, when he was bitten on the stomach and on the left thigh.
+A third person attempting to complete the swim was bitten in nearly the same area of the channel: Adherbal Treidler de Oliveira was attempting the swim on July 29, 2019, when he was bitten on the abdomen and on the left thigh.
 Two of the three swimmers were using electrical shark deterrents, but they did not deter the sharks.
 In 2017, a seven-year-old boy, Jack Tolley, was bitten in the leg while wading in Alma Bay in North Queensland with his family.
 The shark caused a 7.3 cm wound that was nearly down to the bone.
 On February 9, 2022, a deep-water swimmer off Kailua-Kona, Hawaii was bitten on the right foot and calf.
 In March 2023, Andy Walberer was attacked by two cookiecutter sharks while swimming the Molokai channel.
 He was able to grab and throw both sharks before serious injury was inflicted.